fastruby/blog/_posts/2020-05-07-removing-capybara-webkit.md

 This application uses an old version of [Chosen](https://harvesthq.github.io/chosen/) to customize the `select` tags.
 The test suite includes a helper method so the driver can select options from that custom select and that helper method started failing.

 We were using a helper method from this [gist](https://gist.github.com/thijsc/1391107/699d65defed793eed0f04ead33c35737c641be53) that relied too much on `page.execute_script` and `page.evaluate_script`.
-The solution for this was to use a different method calling anly capybara methods to actually mimic the user interactions.
+The solution for this was to use a different method calling only capybara methods to actually mimic the user interactions.

 ```diff
   def select_from_chosen(item_text, options)